brionychiu/Money-dog/README.md

 Money dog is a website which can **visualize data by using listed corporations financial statement, let easily distinguished its patterns, trends and correlations**.<br/>
 <p></p>
 Users search stock id or company's name, to browse stock's price in half a year, PE ratio, Revenue Growth Rate (YoY) in each month, EPS in each quarter and basic company information.<br/>
-With bar chart, line chart to observe the long term situation of corporation business management.
+With bar chart, line chart to observe corporation business management in the long term.

 ## Table of Content ##
 + [Main Features](#main-features)